myhzyy/WeatherMate/README.md

 - Get your API key from WeatherAPI.com
 - Sign up for a free account and copy your personal key
-- Open the file and add your API Key + port
+- Open the file and add your API Key + PORT=5050

 **EXAMPLE .ENV FILE STRUCTURE**